Not Lazy, Just Frozen: Why You Can’t "Discipline" Your Way Out of Burnout

 Why Willpower Makes It Worse

-When you are in a Functional Freeze, your nervous system is screaming, "It is not safe to move."
+When you are in a functional freeze, your nervous system is screaming, "It is not safe to move."

 When you try to override this with "discipline"—forcing yourself to do a high-intensity workout or stick to a rigid diet—you are flooding a frozen system with more stress hormones.
-You are adding Cortisol to a body that is already drowning in it.
+You are adding cortisol to a body that is already drowning in it.

 The result?
 The freeze deepens.
 The inflammation increases.
 Your body holds onto water weight and fat as a protective buffer because it feels under attack.